-Speaking via video, Secretary Clinton praised the work of the 1001 Inventions initiative for “celebrating a millennium of science and innovation in the Muslim world,” and described the launch of the exhibition as “an exciting day.”
+Speaking via video, Secretary Clinton praised the work of the 1001 Inventions brand for “celebrating a millennium of science and innovation in the Muslim world,” and described the launch of the exhibition as “an exciting day.”

 During her speech, Mrs. Clinton remarked that “the Muslim world has a proud history of innovators” and highlighted the achievements of people like Fatima Al-Fihri, who founded the world’s first modern university, and master engineer Al-Jazari who created the crank mechanisms that drive every plane, train and automobile on the planet.

 1001 Inventions exhibition is open at the California Science Center

 Click here for more information...

 Prof. Salim Al-Hassani, Chairman of FSTC, commented: “We’re honored that Secretary Clinton agreed to launch our exhibition here at one of the most prestigious science museums in the world.
 California Science Center has an international reputation for excellence in providing engaging and entertaining science experiences for young and old alike.